MicrosoftDocs/CommunityToolkit/docs/maui/extensions/keyboard-extensions.md

 # KeyboardExtensions

-The `KeyboardExtensions` provide a series of extension methods that support interacting with the Keyboard.
+The `KeyboardExtensions` provide a series of extension methods that support interacting with the Keyboard on controls that support text input.

 The `KeyboardExtensions` can be found under the `CommunityToolkit.Maui.Core.Extensions` namespace so just add the following line to get started: